mccright/rrl/OpenSourceTexts/README.md

 Utopian reformer..."we are entering a new era.
 The past is no longer to be a guide to the future…"
 Main characters: Phillip Dru, Gloria Strawn, Senator Selwyn
 Also: Governor James R. Rockland (earmarks of a demagogue)…
-The story outlines how society is corrupted by Dark money, Control of the press, Corrupt high-finance personalitie, Anti-democracy Senators, and a Corrupt anti-democracy President (Rockland)
+The story outlines how society is corrupted by Dark money, Control of the press, Corrupt high-finance personalities, Anti-democracy Senators, and a Corrupt anti-democracy President (Rockland)
     …who was ignorant of history
     …who picks three compliant Supreme Court justices
 There are recordings that capture corrupt acts by the President, and a Whistleblower.